Mark Spain Real Estate and Opendoor both advertise cash offers and quick homes sales, but there are big differences in the way they operate.

 As this reviewer said, “MS does not offer the cash themselves.
 They have 'Investors' who will gladly take your property and in my case, $120,000 less than the asking price.”

 iBuyers and cash buyers almost always offer less than market value in exchange for the convenience of a quick sale.
 But you should still compare all your options before choosing Mark Spain.
-Even if you decide that selling to a cash buyer is the best option for you, getting offers from multiple investors ensures you’re not leaving money on the table.
+Even if you decide that selling to a investor is the best option for you, getting offers from multiple cash buyers ensures you’re not leaving money on the table.

 ✅ Many customers praise the quality of Mark Spain agents